-Read aloud to your child, making the book’s characters have different voices will not only make the child engage with the book but it will be distinguished by the voice you are providing.
+When you read aloud to your child, making the book’s characters have different voices will not only make the child engage with the book, but it will also be distinguished by the voice you are providing.

-For older children, this is especially important as he or she may be discouraged by their own poor reading skills.
+For older children, this is especially important, as they may be discouraged by their own poor reading skills.
 The pleasure of listening to you read, rather than struggling alone, may restore your child’s initial enthusiasm for books and reading.

-Search for things your children might like to read; use their interests and hobbies as starting points and be alert to what attracts your children’s attention, even if they only look at the pictures.
+Search for things your children might like to read; use their interests and hobbies as starting points; and be alert to what attracts their attention, even if they only look at the pictures.
 Then build on that interest; read a short selection aloud, or simply bring home more information on the same subject.

-Play games that are reading-related, it can be book quiz or spelling games played with letter tiles or dice, or board games that require players to read spaces, cards, and directions.
+Play games that are reading-related; they can be book quizzes, spelling games played with letter tiles or dice, or board games that require players to read spaces, cards, and directions.

-Children need to build on their reading experiences, so if a child enjoyed a book about dinosaurs, follow up with a visit to a natural history museum, or if a film of the book has been released then a cinema trip will be a great reward or simply ask the child to draw a picture of what they think the book represents.
+Children need to build on their reading experiences, so if a child enjoyed a book about dinosaurs, follow up with a visit to a natural history museum; if a film of the book has been released, then a cinema trip will be a great reward; or simply ask the child to draw a picture of what they think the book represents.

-Recommend putting the book aside and trying another.
-Encourage the child to keep a book list of all the completed books with a star rating or a review; this will enhance confidence within the child and develop a sense of pride in his/her achievement.
+I recommend putting the book aside and trying another.
+Encourage the child to keep a book list of all the completed books with a star rating or a review; this will enhance confidence within the child and develop a sense of pride in his or her achievement.

-Make sure the child has his/her own mini library or book shelves as a special place for them to keep their own books and treasure them.
+Make sure the child has his or her own mini library or book shelves as a special place for them to keep their own books and treasure them.

 Set aside a regular time for reading independent of schoolwork—as little as 10 minutes of free reading a day can help improve your child’s skills and habits.

-Offer other special incentives to encourage the child’s reading, such as allowing the youngster to stay up an extra 15 minutes to finish a chapter; or simply make reading a habit before bedtime.
+Offer other special incentives to encourage the child’s reading, such as allowing the youngster to stay up an extra 15 minutes to finish a chapter or simply making reading a habit before bedtime.